 • unsealed radioactive materials, as required by the Radiological Safety Guide;

-• Bloodborne pathogen and biological agents at BSL2 or greater, as required by the Exposure Control Plan (ECP), Biological Safety Guide or the Bloodborne Pathogen Guide (BBP)
+• Bloodborne pathogen and biological agents at BSL2 or greater, as required by the Exposure Control Plan (ECP), Biological Safety Guide, or the Bloodborne Pathogen Guide (BBP)

 • Animal handling, as required by IACUC.